For Production Companies · Production Intelligence

 Structured process from day one.
 Sealed real-market benchmarks.
 Complete, exportable history, ready for any review.

 130,000+ film and TV companies in Spain, Europe, the United Kingdom, the United States and Canada.
-The benchmark is real because the market is complete.
+You compare with the entire market, not a sample.

 From the first request for proposals to the final award, with documentary evidence at every step.